Exercising your hips can provide many benefits, like increased flexibility, pain relief, strength and mobility.

 Doing scorpions effectively will tone your glutes and improve flexibility.
 You can do this with or without a resistance band.

 - Get into a plank position with the resistance band over the knees, and your bottom arched upward.

 - Drive each leg back and up, squeezing the glute at the top.

 - Do 10 to 15 reps for each leg.

-Hip circles are one of the best hip exercises for improving mobility and relieving joint pain.
-It’s a low-impact exercise that targets the thigh muscles.
+These circles are one of the best exercises for seniors, and improving mobility and relieving hip joint pain.
+It’s a low-impact move that helps weak hip muscles.

 - Stand upright with feet hip-width apart.

 - Extend your hands either in front of your stomach or on your hips.

 - Pull one knee up until it’s parallel with the floor.

 - Push the knee out, opening up your hip.